Terry Nichols: Anti-government views

 Nichols' anti-government views developed and grew over the years.
-Nichols spent most of his adult life in the Lapeer and Sanilac County areas of Michigan where mistrust and resentment of the federal government was common, especially after bank foreclosures of many farms during the 1980s.
+Nichols spent most of his adult life in the Lapeer and Sanilac County areas of Michigan where mistrust and resentment of the federal government was common, especially after bank foreclosures of many farms during the 1980s farm crisis.
 Neighbors said he attended meetings of anti-government groups, experimented with explosives and got more radical as time went on.

 Nichols began to adhere to sovereign citizen ideology.
 In February 1992, he attempted to renounce his US citizenship by writing to the local county clerk in Michigan, stating that the political system was corrupt, and declaring himself a "non resident alien".
 Several months later, he appeared in court and tried to avoid responsibility for some of his credit card bills (he owed approximately $40,000 altogether), refusing to come before the bench, and shouting at the judge that the government had no jurisdiction over him.
 On October 19, 1992, he signed another document renouncing his US citizenship.
 In May 1993, Nichols appeared before a county judge regarding an $8,421 unpaid credit card debt.
 He also renounced his driver’s license.

 McVeigh and Nichols grew closer after McVeigh's discharge from the Army.
 In December 1991, Nichols invited McVeigh to join him in Michigan and help him out selling military surplus at gun shows.
 For the next three years, McVeigh stayed with Nichols off and on.
 On April 19, 1993, Nichols was watching TV with McVeigh at the Nichols' farmhouse in Michigan during the siege of the Branch Davidian compound in Waco, Texas.
 When the compound went up in flames, McVeigh and Nichols were enraged and began to plot revenge on the federal government.
 In the fall of 1993, Nichols and McVeigh, who were living at the farm, became business partners, selling weapons and military surplus at gun shows.
 For a while, they lived an itinerant life, following the gun shows from town to town.

 Nichols then went to Las Vegas to try working in construction but failed.
 Next, he went to central Kansas and was hired in March 1994 as a ranch hand in Marion, Kansas.
 In March 1994, he sent a letter to the clerk of Marion County, Kansas, saying he was not subject to the laws of the U.S. government and asked his employer not to withhold any federal taxes from his check.
 His employer said Nichols was hard-working but had unusual political views.
 In the fall of 1994, Nichols quit his job, telling his employer he was going into business with McVeigh.